-Only contacts that are persons will appear in the contacts list on the display of your AXIS C6110 Paging Console.
+Only recipients of the type "contacts" will appear in the contact list on the display of your AXIS C6110 Network Paging Console.

-Devices will not show up in the contacts list, but you can configure a button on the display to target the device directly.
+Recipients of the type "device" will not show up in the contact list, but you can configure a button on the display to target the device directly.